DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-08 Initial Art Style Notes.md

 - Overall, we're going with a non-photorealistic art style for this project.
 - In particular, I've been really drawn to the PS1 / PSX art style for a couple reasons:
 	- Could be really interesting to try and modernize
-	- Lower quality assets could help with getting more things done within the time we have
+	- Lower quality assets could help with getting more things done within the short time we have
-- The goal is to have a low-poly art style that is still visually appealing and interesting.
+- The goal is to have a low-poly art style that is still visually appealing and interesting in a modern way

 ### The PS1 / PSX Art Style